baasith1124/UnicomTICManagementSystem/README.md

 # Unicom TIC Management System

 A robust, beginner-friendly C# WinForms-based academic management platform for institutions, built using MVC architecture and SQLite.
-This project supports role-based access for Admins, Lecturers, Staff, and Students with a modern dark-themed UI, async-enabled operations, and third-party integrations.
+This project supports role-based access for Admins, Lecturers, Staff, and Students with a modern themed UI, async-enabled operations, and third-party integrations.
+`When Run The Application Connect with wifi Project Need To Download Packages and For API Responce` `For First Login  UserName - admin , Password - admin123`

 ---